Algorithmic Game Theory, Autumn Semester 2020

 More general equilibria and computation

-- Price of anarchy for these equilibria via the smooth framework.
+- Price of anarchy for general equilibria via the smooth framework

 |